smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 ### How to use the new parameter

 Examples:
-- To read/get module data for a specific module type and module Id.
+- To read/get module data for a specific moduleType and moduleId.
-- To subscribe or unsubscribe data change notifications for a specific module type and module Id.
+- To subscribe or unsubscribe data change notifications for a specific moduleType and moduleId.
-- To control/update a module data for a specific module type and module Id.
+- To control/update a module data for a specific moduleType and moduleId.
 - To notify that a module is allocated to an app.
-- To request permissions for a specific module type and module Id.
+- To request permissions for a specific moduleType and moduleId.

 ### SDL core changes